Last updated: 19 September 2020 at 7.45am

 WA’s borders are now closed, travellers are not able to enter Western Australia unless exempt, exemptions are specified in the directions.

-Travel within WA has been restricted, this applies to travel between regional areas, including additional restrictions for Goldfields-Esperance, remote Aboriginal communities and the Kimberley.
+Travel to WA's remote Aboriginal communities is restricted.
 Exemptions are specified in the relevant directions.

 Business and community activity

 Isolation and quarantine

 Directions relating to self-isolation and quarantine to limit the spread of COVID-19.